 Feisty: “to be bubbly, energetic, zesty, lively, and scrappy.”
 So how do we incorporate these qualities into our lives in our senior years?
 As we age it is so easy to stay home, thinking about the past or about the reasons we never do the things we want to do.
 My first recommendation is to … More Ten Ways to Be a Feisty Senior

 My two cats taught me many lessons about healthy living.
 (I wrote this long before my second cat, Sister passed over.
 But I stilll think of her often.)
 After being owned by two cats, I can say un-CAT-egorically that I am a cat person.
-The CATharsis of sitting on the couch with one cat in my … More Healthy Living Lessons From My Cats
+The CATharsis of sitting on the couch with one cat in my … More Good Health Lessons from My Cats

 I have trouble coping with anger.
 Generally the most angry I have been has been righteous indignation over mistreatment of someone, some country, or some animal.
 Growing up in my family we rarely were angry at each other.
 I remember only two maybe three big arguments my parents had when I was young.
 While growing … More Anger Can Hide Pain